NoesisGUI

 Examples

-Within the installed package we provide a few working samples, each one with its corresponding scene file (.unity) and Microsoft Blend project.
-For example, for the HelloWorld sample, the scene is located at HelloWorld/HelloWorld.unity and the blend project is located at HelloWorld/HelloWorld-blend.csproj.
+Within the installed package, we provide several working samples, each with its corresponding scene file (.unity) and a Microsoft Blend project.
+For example, the HelloWorld sample includes the scene located at HelloWorld/HelloWorld.unity and the Blend project located at HelloWorld/HelloWorld-blend.csproj.

 Unity3DTutorialImg2_.png